 With so many things to do in Oslo, it’s hard to know where to start when it comes to visiting this amazing city.
-It can be overwhelming deciding what you should and shouldn’t visit.
+It can be overwhelming to decide what you should and shouldn’t visit.

 That’s why I’ve put together this list to help you decide.
 Norway’s capital city is an interesting place and full of incredible sights.

-You’ll find lots of places to visit in Oslo while you’re there and you certainly won’t be short of stuff to do!
+You’ll find lots of activities in Oslo while you’re there and you certainly won’t be short of stuff to do!
 Oslo Opera House, for example, will keep you coming back to check out its majestic beauty, while the ski fields just outside the city are an ideal place to head in the winter!

-Without further ado, here’s my list of the best things to see in Oslo!
+Without further ado, here’s my list of what to do in Oslo!

 Whether you spend 3 days in Oslo or more, you’ll have a great time. with so much to see, it’s hard to get bored in Oslo.

 The best places to visit in Oslo are spread out across the city, so that’s why I’ve included this map to help you navigate the city.